f4n/corp-proxy/README.md

 Corporate-Proxy Switcher
 =====

-In some firms you have to use a proxy server to access the internet.
+In some companies you have to use a proxy server to access the internet.
-This is a little bit annoying if you work on different locations or at home where a different proxy or none is available.
+This is a little bit annoying if you work on different locations or at home where none (or a different proxy) is available.

 With this image you have to configure just once all your proxy settings to **localhost:3128**.
-The actual proxy settings will be switched in the container automatically and you never have to reconfiguring your application settings (like browser proxy, package manager proxy, ...) separately.
+The actual proxy settings will be switched in the container and you never have to reconfiguring your application settings (like browser proxy, package manager proxy, dev-tools ...) separately.

 Thank you to [chrisdaish](https://github.com/chrisdaish/docker-squid) for the inital container.
 It's a slim image (18MB) of Squid 3.5.23 running under Alpine Linux 3.2.